logo

 1. Earn a degree or certificate in paralegal studies.

-Many paralegal schools in Wisconsin offer an associate’s degree, bachelor’s degree, or certificate in paralegal studies.
+Many paralegal schools in Wisconsin offer an associate degree in legal studies, bachelor’s in paralegal studies, or certificate in paralegal studies.
 These programs can help you gain the knowledge necessary to be successful in a paralegal position.
-The American Bar Association (ABA) has approved six paralegal education programs in Wisconsin.1
+The American Bar Association (ABA) has approved seven paralegal education programs in Wisconsin.1

 2. Gain experience.

 Many paralegal programs offer real-world experiences such as internships and work placements.
-These hands-on experiences can help you apply your education and gain confidence in the role of a paralegal.
-Even if your degree or certificate program doesn’t offer work experience for credit, entry-level paralegal job experience can also be gained by looking for volunteering, job shadowing, and job recruitment programs.
-This work experience can lead to useful job references, contacts, or even job opportunities.
+These hands-on experiences can help you apply your education and gain confidence in your paralegal role.
+Even if your degree or certificate program doesn’t offer work experience for credit, you can gain entry-level paralegal experience through volunteering, job shadowing, or job recruitment programs.
+These experiences can lead to useful job references, contacts, or even career advancements.

 3. Seek certification, if desired.